-What does intraday trading mean?
+How does intraday trading of electricity work?

 Intraday power trading refers to continuous buying and selling of power